George Abraham Grierson: Honours

-He was also an honorary member of the Nagari Pracharini Sabha at Benares.
-He was an honorary fellow of the Royal Asiatic Society of Bengal, the Bihar and Orissa Research Society, the Modern Language Association, Linguistic Society of India, and the Bangla Sahitya Parishad.
+Grierson was an honorary member of the Nagari Pracharini Sabha at Benares.
+He was an honorary fellow of the Royal Asiatic Society of Bengal, the Bihar and Orissa Research Society, the Modern Language Association, Linguistic Society of India, and the Bangiya Sahitya Parishat.
 He received several other honorary degrees from the universities of Halle, Cambridge, Oxford, and Bihar.
-A literary award of India, the Dr. George Grierson Award, was named in his honour in the late 20th century.
+A literary award of India, the Dr. George Grierson Award, was named in his honour in 1989.

-Publications
+Selected publications

 Grierson was a prolific writer.
 On his 85th birthday, an article was contributed in his honour and published by the School of Oriental Studies which included a list of Grierson's publications occupying 22 pages.
-The following are a few selected books and papers: